Derpduck/L4D2-Comp-Stripper-Rework/README.md

 * **clip_removal** - Redundant, poor functionality, compatibility issues with reworked clips
 * **l4d2_saferoom_gun_control** - Legacy ProMod plugin
     * **saferoom_gun_control.txt** - Dependent file that defines rules for saferoom weapons
+* **holdout_bonus** - Legacy ProMod plugin
+    * **holdoutmapinfo.txt** - Dependent file that defines hooks and values for holdout bonus
 * **l4d2_fireworks_noise_block** - Silenced the firework sounds on the Dark Carnival finale

+#### Other Redundant Files
+* **addons/sourcemod/configs/confogl/mapinfo.txt** - This mapinfo file serves no purpose and should be removed from all servers using Sir's L4D2 competitive rework, instead mapinfo should be loaded from the config folder
+* **addons/sourcemod/configs/l4d2lib/mapinfo.txt** - Same as above
+* **addons/sourcemod/configs/confogl/entityremove.txt** - Redundant file that defines list of entities to be removed

 ## Documentation